RAMMP Diagnostic Protocol

 The RAMMP model evaluates how trust evolves across the buying journey.

-Breakdown in these checkpoints indicates structural conversion risk.
+Breakdown at these checkpoints indicates structural conversion risk.

 • where trust fails